MadeleineC/TheYummyDataProject/README.md

 !["Location by Rating"](https://raw.githubusercontent.com/MadeleineC/TheYummyDataProject/master/Screen%20Shot%202018-03-14%20at%2011.09.00%20AM.png)
 Note: Dots in red are restaurants restaurants that have not been rated.

-<h3>Which neighborhoods have populations of target market based on income? </h3>
+<h3>Which neighborhoods have populations of target market based on income and support restaurants of a comparable price point? </h3>

 !["Median Income"](https://raw.githubusercontent.com/MadeleineC/TheYummyDataProject/master/Screen%20Shot%202018-03-14%20at%2011.07.41%20AM.png)